sushil2601/javaScript_practise/REACT.md

             .this.props can be used in child components to access properties/data passed from parent component.

             .this keyword is used to refer to the instance of the class.

+Q.“In React, everything is a component.”
+Explain.
+Ans:-

+    Components are the building blocks of a React application’s UI.
+These components split up the entire UI into small independent and reusable pieces.
+Then it renders each of these components independent of each other without affecting the rest of the UI.

+Q. Why is it necessary to start component names with a capital letter?
+Ans:-

+    In React, it is necessary to start component names with a capital letter.
+If we start the component name with lower case, it will throw an error as an unrecognized tag.
+It is because, in JSX, lower case tag names are considered as HTML tags.

+Q. How would you prevent a component from rendering in React?
+Ans:-
+    To prevent a component from rendering in React, you can use conditional rendering.
+You can wrap the component's JSX code inside an if statement or a ternary operator, where you specify a condition.
+If the condition evaluates to true, the component will render; otherwise, it won't.

+Q. Why React uses className over class attribute?
+Ans:-
+    React uses className instead of class in HTML because class is a reserved keyword in JavaScript.
+Using class would cause conflicts with JavaScript syntax.
+So, to avoid issues, React uses className for specifying CSS classes on elements.
+This allows developers to apply CSS classes to React components without running into conflicts or JavaScript errors.

 Q. SPA (Single Page Application).
 Ans :-